Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-1.md

 1. To access the and login to GitHub, open the edge browser from inside the environment and navigate to **[GitHub](https://github.com/)**.

-2. Signin to GitHub by clicking on the **Sign in** button from the top right corner of the GitHub home page.
+2. Sign in to GitHub by clicking on the **Sign in** button from the top right corner of the GitHub home page.

 3. On the **Sign into GitHUb tab** you will see a login screen, enter the following email/username and then click on **Next**.